dcmi/dc-srap/profile/srap-profile.md

 ## Roles

 Creators and contributors of scholarly resources may have a wide variety of roles.
 SRAP does not provide a comprehensive role list; recommended practice is to use Library of Congress MARC Relator codes or some other controlled list to express roles.
-See below for examples of existing roles that may be used with thesis or with scientific articles.
+See below for examples of existing roles that may be used with thesis or with scientific articles.Lists are not mutually exclusive; for instance, a thesis may have a translator.

 If there is a need to add a role, DCMI will send a request to register a new Relator code for the role to the Library of Congress.